 Trezor Wallet Cost:

-Its price on the official store of Trezor is around $109.
+The Trezor price on the official store is around $70.

 Ledger Nano S Wallet Cost:

 Its price on the official store of Ledger is around $70.

 As you can see, the costs are literally practically the same.
 That’s why other factors (like coins support, security and usability) are the most important; and should be the things that help you make your decision.